qbikez/redmine-gollum/README.md

 The wiki will be created when you go to a plugin tab.
 Old wikis will not be deleted or moved.

-Be caution:
+Be cautious:

-- The code is pretty alpha quality now, backward-incompatible changes are likely to be introduced in the future.
+- You can have a .git repository pretty much anywhere the running process has access to, configure via plugins in administrator area
+- If you change the wiki path (.git repo), it will NOT be moved
 - It requires your redmine process (passenger / mongrel... whatever) to be able to write your git repositories
-- Depending on your git server setup, you still need to configure the access control for the newly create wiki repositories
-- IT DOES NOT IMPORT YOUR CURRENT WIKI CONTENT
-- If you change the wiki path, it will NOT be moved
-- You should have a plugin .git repository in vendor/plugins/redmine-gollum/.git
 - Redmine Gollum will not warn you if you have files with the same name in one repo (but in different directories).
 Even if you set up different page files 	directory.
+- IT DOES NOT IMPORT YOUR CURRENT WIKI CONTENT